How Many Conferences Should You Attend During Your Phd?

 Types of Conferences Ideal for PhD Students

-Listed below are some conference types you may find useful.
+Below are some conference types PhD students might find useful:

 Academic Conferences